b-lukaszuk/BS_wJ_eng/contents/altruism.md

 sco(s)
 ```

-And so, first three competitors (monkeys) are `unforgiving` followed by `egoist`
+First three competitors (monkeys) are: `unforgiving` followed by `egoist`
 and `paybacker`.
-Run the simulation a couple of times and see the results.
-In
+Run the simulation a couple of times (with different `seed`s)
-general the good players (monkeys) win the podium with the evil ones in 2:1
+and see the results.
+In general the good players (monkeys) win the podium with
-ratio.
+the evil ones in 2:1 (sometimes even 3:0) ratio.

 Interestingly, if we replace the `unforgiving` with `gullible` (it cooperates at
 random 80% of the times) we get something different entirely.